danieljbae/JoeRogan_GuestComparison/README.md

 # Podcast_GuestComparison

 ## About the Project
+Using the YouTube API, this repo visualizes how different guests on Joe Rogan's podcasr fare against another (animated across time).

+The basis for the comparisons are drawn from simple community enagagement stats such as: view count, like count, dislike count, comment count

 Some metrics I considered were:
 * guest contraversy with bubble color
 * community engagement with bubble size